Self-discipline is a crucial component of success. It’s the ability to control your thoughts, actions, and emotions to achieve goals.

 Why You’re Stuck: Your Guide To Finding Freedom From Any Of Life’s Challenges – Derek Doepker

 We have two innate fears: the fear of falling and the fear of dying.
 That makes us do anything we can to avoid hitting rock bottom.
-If you’re not at rock bottom, you’re not in a bad situation.
+You’re not in a bad situation if you’re not at rock bottom.
 You’re just stuck.

 Which would be worse for you: being stuck in a position where you cannot move or hitting the ground and breaking something?